-The practice had systems to keep dental practitioners up to date with current evidence-based practice.
+The practice had systems to keep the dental clinicians up to date with current evidence-based practice.
 We saw that clinicians assessed patients' needs and delivered care and treatment in line with current legislation, standards and guidance supported by clear clinical pathways and protocols.